Lamaro25/Customdesignsla-site/ring-builder/README.txt

 3. Deploy — this will override the old builder with new updates.

 Next Updates:
-- Expand add-on catalog (rope variations, Cuban weave options).
+- Replace placeholder images with real product photos.
-- Add photo preview placeholders for products.
+- Polish UI styling and responsiveness for customer-facing launch.
-- Prepare for customer-facing launch.
+- Integrate with CMS for dynamic product loading.